The world's most destructive forest fires

 Wildfires, Greece, 2021

-Wildfires burned throughout Europe over the summer months in 2021.
-In Greece, fires destroyed more than 140,000 acres of land in late July and early August according to the European Forest Fire Information System.
+Wildfires burned throughout Europe over the summer months of 2021, and in Greece fires destroyed more than 140,000 acres of land in July and August.
 The blazes were worst on Evia, Greece’s second-largest island, and more than 2,000 people were evacuated.

 Firefighters, helicopters and even the military were deployed to contain the fires.
 Vast regions of forest were razed, houses crumbled to the ground and locals and tourists had to flee.
-The fires broke out following the most severe heatwave in 30 years which saw unprecedented temperatures of more than 45°C (113°F) – which, in turn, has been linked to human-caused climate change.
+The fires broke out following the most severe heatwave in 30 years, which saw unprecedented temperatures of more than 45°C (113°F).
+This, in turn, has been linked to human-caused climate change.

 DIMITAR DILKOFF/AFP via Getty Images